The great thing in this world is not so much where we stand as in what direction we are moving.

 - development of your coaching business

 As an ICF assessor I am clear what constitutes coaching at ACC, PCC, MCC levels.
 There is huge value in 'observed' coaching - for clients as well as coaches.
 I have my own coach who provides coaching supervision as well as observes me coaching at MCC level.
-The challenge for me is the hours to get the MCC accreditation!
-Slowly, but surely.
+The challenge for me were the hours to get the MCC accreditation!
+Slowly, but surely I got there.
+I was delighted at each stage along the way and I learnt so much each time.
+Its not just a box-ticking exercise!

 Coaching Supervision is reflecting on your coaching clients so you can provide the best coaching to them.
 It's often referred to as reflective practise.
 I provide an opportunity for you the coach to discuss your work regularly with someone who is experienced in coaching, supervision, tools and techniques.
 It's a confidential, non-judgmental space for you as the coach to explore what is going on in your coaching, to discuss what issues come up for you and to have meaningful conversations about these issues.
 It may also include observed coaching.